1985 Election Day floods

-The 1985 Election Day floods — also known as the Killer Floods of 1985 in West Virginia — produced the costliest floods in both West Virginia and Virginia in November 1985.
+The 1985 Election Day floods – also known in West Virginia as the Killer Floods of 1985 – produced the costliest floods in both West Virginia and Virginia in November 1985.
 The event occurred after Hurricane Juan, a tropical cyclone in the 1985 Atlantic hurricane season, meandered near the coast of Louisiana before striking just west of Pensacola, Florida late on October 31.
 Juan moved northward into Canada, but spawned another system that spread moderate rainfall across the Mid-Atlantic States, wetting soils.
 On November 3, a low pressure area developed south of Florida and moved northeastward along a cold front, bringing a plume of moisture influenced by Juan's previous track.
 The storm moved through the southeastern United States, stalling on November 5 west of Washington, D.C. before turning out to sea the next day.
-The event was known as the Election Day floods due to its concurrence with elections in Virginia.
+The event became known as the Election Day floods due to its concurrence with elections in Virginia.

 Damage was heaviest in Virginia and West Virginia.
 In the former state, the rainfall peaked at 19.77 in just northeast of Montebello.
 The rains increased levels along many rivers to record heights across Virginia, including the James River which crested at 42.15 ft at a station called Holcomb Rock, the highest level in the state.
 In Roanoke, the Roanoke River rose 18.57 ft in ten hours to a peak of 23.35 ft, considered a 1 in 200 year event.
 In the city, many residents had to be rescued after they were trapped, and three people drowned by driving into flooded waters.
 Considered the worst flood on record in the city, Roanoke sustained $225 million in damage, with 3,100 damaged homes and businesses.
 There was also flooding in Richmond after the James River crested at the second-highest level on record.
 Throughout Virginia, damage was estimated at $753 million, making it the state's costliest flood at the time, and there were 22 deaths.